FluerV/Logging-nftables-traffic/README.md

 & stop
 ```

-Now rsyslogd deamon can find all messages contains keyword ("New Output packets: " and "New Input packets: ") and forward them to log files, created in var/log directory.
+Now rsyslogd daemon can find all messages contains keyword ("New Output packets: " and "New Input packets: ") and forward them to log files, created in var/log directory.

-Restart rsyslog deamon:
+Restart rsyslog daemon:

 ```
 /etc/init.d/rsyslog restart